Kayli/logspub/philosophy-of-mind.md

       - is it a form of dissociation? inverse dissociation?
   - in schizophrenics
     - fragmentation of consciousness with dictatorship dynamics around one of the fragments
-  - in simulation architect
-    - haha, if universe is infinite it already happened infinite number of times
-      - try to prove that ;) suck my dick, prove that you're real
-    - but fakers are so easy to debunk and real deal is real ...

 ## referernces